dnvriend/design-patterns-study/README.md

 * __Composite pattern:__ composes zero-or-more similar objects so that they can be manipulated as one object.

 ## Behavioral (11)
-Behavioral patterns are specifically concerned with communication between objects, hence behavioral.
+Behavioral patterns are specifically concerned with `communication` between objects, hence behavioral.
 Here our concentration is on algorithms and the assignment of the critical responsibilities among the objects.
 We also need to focus on the communication between them.
 We need to take a closer look at the way those objects are interconnected.

+Behavioural patterns are concerned with organizing, managing and assigning responsibilities to objects `during execution`.
+That is, the focus of the behavioral patterns are on the communication between objects during the execution of some task.
+Typically, these patterns characterize complex control flows that are difficult to follow at runtime.
+They therefore help to shift the emphasis away from the low level flow of control to the higher level object interactions.

 * Chain of responsibility pattern: delegates commands to a chain of processing objects.
 * __Command pattern:__ creates objects which encapsulate actions and parameters.